veit/python-basics-tutorial/docs/save-data/index.rst

 Save and access data
 ====================

-To store data persistently, a process called serialisation or marshalling can be used.
-In it, data structures are converted into a linear form and stored.
-The reverse process is then called deserialisation or unmarshalling.
-Python offers several modules in the standard library that you can be used to serialise and deserialise objects:
+You can save your data persistently in :doc:`files <files>` in the :doc:`file system <filesystem>`.
+In the Python standard library, there are also several modules for converting data into a linear form.
+This process is called *serialisation* or *marshalling*.
+The reverse process is called *deserialisation* or *unmarshalling*.
+And if the :ref:`built-in modules
+<builtin-file-modules>` are not sufficient, you can also use the
+:ref:`pandas-io-tools`.

 the :doc:`marshal <python3:library/marshal>` module
     is mainly used internally by Python and should not be used to store data in